DylanLawless/DylanLawless.github.io/README.md

 e.g. at least requires:
 "gem install jekyll-scholar"

-It is repo automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever this repository pushed to GitHub.
+The repo is transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site and then pushed to GitHub.
 Jekyll serve runs this site locally for testing and building before pushing (jek.sh and rake commit_deploy).
 The format of pages and blog structure were produced by expanding on the original